 The measure of an effective GIUE will be the overall ability of the responders identified in the FRP to rapidly and effectively control a small discharge, with particular attention to those actions that afford the best chances to control a spill and minimize its impact in the first few hours of the incident.
 While recognizing that an effective response to an oil discharge entails the rapid deployment of proper equipment, it is not the intention of the EPA to use timeliness as the sole factor when evaluating the response to a GIUE for a small discharge.
 EPA personnel will evaluate whether the response equipment in the FRP arrives on time.
-These times are listed in the FRP and are based on the response planning requirements in 40 CFR § 112 or alternative response times when approved by the EPA Regional Administrator.
+These times are listed in the FRP and are based on the response planning requirements in 40 CFR § 112.
 Whether the containment boom and recovery devices specified in the FRP arrive precisely at the specified times is less relevant than the overall conduct of the exercise and the successful achievement of the exercise objective described in PREP.
 The objective of a GIUE for a small discharge includes the following sub-objectives: